mennlo/grappling-games/games/standing/single-leg-control-and-defense-to-hands.md

-# Single Leg Control and Defense
+# Single Leg Control and Defense to hands

 ## Overview
 A drilling exercise where partners alternate between controlling a single leg and defending against single leg control.